aakabir/UstadMobile/lib-content-editor/README.md

  See how we used it to implement our editor on dev-content-editor branch, use ContentEditorActivity.java to understand the logical flow

 ## Running the tests
- You can quickly run tests on web browser or using mocha-chrome.<br/><br/>
+ You can quickly run tests on web browser, using mocha-chrome or using gradle.<br/><br/>
 <b> Run on web browser</b> <br/>
 Run the following files located under tests directory on your browser